CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

 1. Now lets create something to destroy the obstacles.
 In game programming and physics a **projectile** is an object that is cast from one place to another.
 So, when a football player kicks the ball, in physics, the ball would become a projectile.
-Create your own projectile now in the scene (maybe a sphere or a rectangle) and add a rigidbody.
+Create your own projectile now in the scene (maybe a sphere or a rectangle) and add a rigidbody (uncheck **Use Gravity).
 Now make it into a prefab.
 (Remember to delete the old object from the scene!)

 2. Create a new C# script called "projectiles" (make sure its in the "Scripts" folder) and attach it to the empty "Projectiles" object you made earlier.